UlianaDzhumok/OCR_vs_LLM/README.md

 ### Model Configuration

-The project uses the following models:
+The project uses the following LLM models:
 - **OpenAI GPT-4o** for OCR via GPT-4 with vision support.
 - **Anthropic Claude 3.7** for OCR using the Claude Sonnet API.
 - **Google Gemini 2.0 Flash** for OCR using Google's Gemini Flash model.
 - **Deepseek Janus Pro** for OCR locally using the Janus model.

+And polular OCR models:
 - **Tesseract OCR** - An open-source OCR engine developed by Google, widely used for recognizing printed text in images.
 - **EasyOCR** - A lightweight OCR library that supports multiple languages, including Russian, and leverages deep learning for text recognition.
 - **PaddleOCR** - A deep learning-based OCR model from PaddlePaddle that supports over 80 languages, offering high accuracy for text extraction.